danhorsley/danhorsley.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: this page is supposed to me about me...
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Daniel Horsley, not Inigo Montoya. you didn't kill my father, you don't have to prepare to die

-- I rock a great mustache
+- I don't have a moustace
-- I'm extremely loyal to my family
+- i don't know

 What else do you need?